Christmas World

 • Never ever try to fit a tree into a small stand.
 It will bruise the outer layers of wood, which are the most efficient in taking up water.

-• Christmas tree should always be kept away from sources of heat, like fireplaces, heaters, etc.
+• Christmas tree should always be kept away from sources of heat, like fireplaces, heaters, etc. If possible, keep the tree in the coolest part of the house, and also make sure that it’s not kept under direct sunlight.

 • Lowering the room temperature helps in slowing down the drying of the tree as well as lessening of the water consumption.